 Unless your balance is always zero, your credit report will probably show balance higher than what you're currently carrying.

-Fortunately, not having a zero balance won't hurt your credit score as long as the balance you do have isn't too high (above 30 percent of the credit limit).
+Fortunately, carrying a balance won't hurt your credit score as long as the balance you do have isn't too high (above 30% of the credit limit).
 Higher credit card balances are considered riskier as creditors and lenders weigh whether you can handle an additional debt obligation.